ELITE AU PAIR ACADEMYThe Elite Skills That Determine Whether a Placement Settles.

 ELITE AU PAIR ACADEMY

-Prepares au pairs for the home.
+Prepares au pairs for

 3 weeks.
 During placement.
-Situational scripts, NVC, Positive Discipline, emotional regulation — built around the exact gaps that cause early rematches.
+Situational scripts, NVC, Positive Discipline, emotional regulation.
+Built around the exact gaps that cause early rematches.

 "Standard training prepares au pairs for the program.
 The Elite Au Pair Academy prepares them for the home."

 The 32-hour requirement hasn't changed since 1995.
 The gaps it leaves haven't either.
-EAPA was built to fill them.

 The Academy